openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-preparation/convert-model-to-ir.rst

      especially useful for large models, like Llama2-7B.

 | **Saving to IR to avoid large dependencies in inference code**
-|    Frameworks such as TensorFlow, PyTorch and JAX/Flax tend to be large dependencies for applications
+|    Frameworks such as TensorFlow, PyTorch, and JAX/Flax tend to be large dependencies for applications
      running inference (multiple gigabytes).
 Converting models to OpenVINO IR removes this dependency, as OpenVINO can run its inference with no additional components.
      This way, much less disk space is needed, while loading and compiling usually takes less